 Section One: Preamble

-Section Two: General Obligations
+Section Two: Guiding Principles

 Compliance with laws:

-Members must report any suspected violations to an official of NCMA at either the chapter or national level, whichever is appropriate.
-Violations of the Code of Ethics are subject to disciplinary action at the discretion of NCMA up to, and including, revocation of membership and certification.
-Members shall not retaliate against anyone who raises a valid concern under this code.
+Violations:Members must report any suspected violations to an official of NCMA at either the chapter or national level.
+Violations of the Code are subject to disciplinary action at the discretion of NCMA up to, and including, revocation of membership and certification.
+Members shall not retaliate against anyone who raises a valid concern under this Code.